 - To continue to maintain a central fund for the unrestricted funds. - To hold a surplus and maintain that surplus to a certain level. - To undertake a review the government's support of the cost believed that focusing on investment returns should be the preferred option.
 Mrs Raynsford believed that from the public's perspective, the Committee should be transparent on the breakdown of costs.
 For clarity, Mrs Llewelyn advised that a managed approach has been undertaken and that the charity's team has grown in line with investment income and gains, however welcomed a review of the position in order to communicate how the apportionment is managed.
 Mr Thomas was in agreement to this approach.
 Ms Lewis suggested that the current approach may not be sustainable long-term, therefore a different strategy will need to be considered.
 Further suggesting a change to the report recommendations given that CSO until the review is undertaken, a decision on a solution will not be possible.
 In summary, Members agreed to a review of the Governance & Support Costs as well as apportionment methodology and that the review should include support from the Board Secretary and also how other NHS Charities across Wales and the UK cover their support and RD/TJ governance costs.
 Mr Thomas confirmed that any proposed changes /NLI would not take effect until 1 April 2024, therefore it was agreed that the findings would be presented to the CFC meeting on 12 March 2024.
-The Committee DISCUSSED and AGREED that Governance and support costs and the apportionment methodology require review and that until the review has been completed NO DECISION can be reached in relation to whether:
+The Committee DISCUSSED and AGREED that Governance and support costs and the apportionment methodology require review and that until the review has been completed NO DECISION can be reached in relation to whether: A central fund should be maintained for the unrestricted funds noting the protection now being seen against additional costs and investments losses; and A set amount e.g. 5% of investments should be retained to cover potential future losses (dependent on when conditions arise that enable balance surpluses to be transferred) with the remainder

 Mr Thomas recognised the need to generate income to support the Governance & Support Costs and accepted that this can only be generated from two streams; investment gains or fundraising income.
-Whilst recalling from previous experience that adding a levy on funds being raised to support these, had been adopted by another charity, he understood that this approach may inhibit fundraisers, therefore
+Whilst recalling from previous experience that adding a levy on funds being raised to support these, had been adopted by another charity, he understood that this approach may inhibit fundraisers, therefore redistributed to unrestricted funds at year end.